climate-service-center/git-tutorial/README.md

 ## Preparation

 To preare for the tutorial, you should check if you have git installed and can use it in a terminal.
 If you have no git installation, you can follow the instructions of the [official documentation](https://git-scm.com/downloads).
 You will also need to use a platform for sharing your code, e.g., make sure you have a github account you can access or use your gitlab account at the [Helmholtz codebase](https://codebase.helmholtz.cloud/).
 For the Helmholtz codebase, you can use any Helmholtz account to login via the [Helmholtz AAI](https://hifis.net/aai).
 You will also need to be able to *push* to github/gitlab for which you have to create and register an ssh key with github/gitlab.
-For this, use and existing or create a new ssh key on your local computer and store the public key, e.g., in [your github profile settings](https://github.com/settings/keys) and/or your [gitlab account](https://docs.gitlab.com/ee/user/ssh.html#add-an-ssh-key-to-your-gitlab-account).
+For this, use an existing or create a new ssh key on your local computer and store the public key, e.g., in [your github profile settings](https://github.com/settings/keys) and/or your [gitlab account](https://docs.gitlab.com/ee/user/ssh.html#add-an-ssh-key-to-your-gitlab-account).
 For more detailed instructions, please also follow, e.g., the [official github documentation](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).

-If you are a Windows user with no experience in git or using the terminal, we recommend the following based on own experience:
+If you are a Windows user with no experience in git or using the terminal, we recommend the following based:

 ### how to setup git on windows